Foster FAQ –

 Can I contact your rescue to speak to someone if I still have questions?

 You sure can!
 If you still have a few questions, we are more than happy to answer them for you.
-Please call our office and leave a message 519-354-5000 or by email – chathamkentanimalrescue@gmail.com If there is a specific area of our rescue where you would like to contact someone, please visit our Team Page.
+Please call our office and leave a message at 519-354-5000 or by email at chathamkentanimalrescue@gmail.com If there is a specific area of our rescue where you would like to contact someone, please visit our Team Page.